 - (a) Part 70 sources that begin operation after the Tribe's program has been approved shall complete and submit a fee calculation work sheet, provided by the Tribe, during the first year of operation.
-Part 71 sources transitioning to the Part 70 program shall continue to pay annual fees according to paragraph (2)(b)(i) of this section.
-Calculations of emissions and the fees owed by a source shall be computed by the source on fee calculation work sheets provided by the Tribe.
 Fee payment of the full amount must accompany each initial fee calculation work sheet. - (b) The fee calculation work sheet shall require the source to submit a report based on the emissions inventory for the preceding calendar year and to compute fees owed based on those emissions.
-For sources that have been issued Part 70 or Part 71 permits, emissions shall be computed using compliance methods required by the most recent permit.
+For sources that have been issued Part 70 permits, emissions shall be computed using compliance methods required by the most recent permit.
 If actual emissions cannot be determined using the compliance methods in the permit, the actual emissions should be determined using federally recognized procedures.
 If a source commenced operation during the preceding calendar year, the source shall estimate its emissions for the current calendar year.
+In such a case, fees for the source shall be based on the total emissions estimated.
-In such a case, fees for the source shall be based on the total emissions estimated. - (c) The initial fee calculation worksheet shall be certified by a responsible official consistent with § 2-105 of this code. - (2) Annual Fees.
-An annual operating permit emission fee shall be paid to the Tribe by each owner or operator of a Part 70 source. - (a) Such fee shall be assessed: - (i) for a major source, for all emissions units; and - (ii) for all other sources, for emissions units that cause the source to be subject to this code. - (b) The first annual fee to be paid shall be determined and paid as follows:

-- (i) For sources in operation before the effective date of this code, the first annual fee shall be based on the emissions inventory from the date of final Part 70 permit issuance through December 31 of the same year.
-The fee shall be due on the date specified in the final Part 70 permit.
-Until the Tribe issues a final Part 70 permit to a source each source shall continue to pay annual emission fees to the EPA according to its Part 71 permit. - (ii) For sources that begin operation after the effective date of this code, and for sources that become subject to a permit requirement pursuant to title V of the Clean Air Act through promulgation of the Administrator after the effective date of this code, the first annual fee shall be based on the applicable minimum fee or the per ton fee based on the emissions inventory for the first year of operation, whichever is greater.
-The first annual fee shall be due on the anniversary date of the initial fee calculation work sheet at the time the initial permit application is submitted pursuant to § 2-118(1) of this code. - (iii) If no emissions inventory is available, the first annual fee shall be based on estimated emissions using approved estimation methods. - (c) All annual emission fees other than the first shall be due to the Tribe each year on the date specified in the permit.
+- (c) The initial fee calculation worksheet shall be certified by a responsible official consistent with § 2-105 of this code. - (2) Annual Fees.
+An annual operating permit emission fee shall be paid to the Tribe by each owner or operator of a Part 70 source. - (a) Such fee shall be assessed: - (i) For a major source, for all emissions units; and - (ii) For all other sources, for emissions units that cause the source to be subject to this code. - (b) The first annual fee to be paid shall be determined and paid as follows: - (i) For sources that begin operation after the effective date of this code, and for sources that become subject to a permit requirement pursuant to title V of the Clean Air Act through promulgation of the Administrator after the effective date of this code, the first annual fee shall be based on the applicable minimum fee or the per ton fee based on the emissions inventory for the first year of operation, whichever is greater.
+The first annual fee shall be due on the anniversary date of the initial fee calculation work sheet at the time the initial permit application is submitted pursuant to § 2-118(1) of this code. - (ii) If no emissions inventory is available, the first annual fee shall be based on estimated emissions using approved estimation methods. - (c) All annual emission fees other than the first shall be due to the Tribe each year on the date specified in the permit.
 The fee shall be based on the emissions inventory for the preceding operating year or the applicable minimum fee, whichever is greater.
-All annual fee calculation worksheets shall be certified by a responsible official consistent with § 2-105 of this code. - (3) Other Fees.
-The Tribe may establish a schedule of other fees necessary to ensure that fees cover program costs, as required, including but not limited to, for example, a registration fee.

-(4) Payment Form, Processing, and Use.
+All annual fee calculation worksheets shall be certified by a responsible official consistent with § 2-105 of this code. - (i) The permittee shall submit the initial fee calculation work sheet using the most recent form provided by the Tribe. - (3) Other Fees.
+The Tribe may establish a schedule of other fees necessary to ensure that fees cover program costs, as required, including but not limited to, for example, a registration fee. - (4) Payment Form, Processing, and Use.